ibm-cloud-docs/RegistryImages/ibmliberty/index.md

     - [Getting started with IBM Cloud Kubernetes Service](/docs/containers?topic=containers-getting-started#getting-started)
     - [Deploying apps in clusters](/docs/containers?topic=containers-app#app)

     The `ibmliberty` image requires port 9080 to be exposed publicly.
-When you create a container from the {{site.data.keyword.Bluemix_notm}} Dashboard, the port is added in the **Public Port** field by default.
+When you create a container from the {{site.data.keyword.cloud_notm}} Dashboard, the port is added in the **Public Port** field by default.
 If you create a container from the CLI, expose the port in your `kubectl run` command with `--port=9080` option.
     {:tip}

 ## Monitoring the Java heap space usage for a container with the CLI